Animal Adaptations and Features

 In Animal Adaptations and Features, students will discover the connections between animals past and present – their structural features, adaptations and dependence on delicate ecosystems for survival.

-With student and teacher resources to enhance the learning experience before, during and after your Zoo visit, Animal Adaptations and Features, brings the science of the animal kingdom to life.
+Animal Adaptations and Features brings the science of the animal kingdom to life.
 Students will be challenged to classify animals, determine what adaptations they have to help them survive and what threats they are facing in the wild.
 By understanding what animals require to thrive in the wild, students will learn how they can adapt their behaviour to ensure species survival.

 Students will learn: